PaulBratslavsky/strapi-5-next-blog-post/README.md

 }
 ```

-Nice!
-We have a `Layout` component that is responsible for rendering the layout of our app.
+We now have a `Layout` component responsible for rendering our app's layout.
 It includes our `Header` and `Footer` components.

-In our project we will have the following pages:
+In our project, we will have the following pages:

 - Home
 - Our Team